mathisgerdes/bijx/README.md

 ## Goals

+Generally, this library aims to provide flexible tools for building normalizing flows and doing research.
+In particular, the focus is not to expose a simple and safe interface.
+Rather, as much power and flexibility is given to the user.

 - Expose as many of the building blocks to the user as possible.
 - Sacrifice some convenience for modularity (i.e. repeat some code, but then easier to implement new ideas).
 - Using one part of the library should not force you to use the rest (as much as possible).